 Prague Castle Map

-As already mentioned, there is lots to see and do inside and around the castle grounds.
+As already mentioned, there are lots to see and do inside and around the castle grounds.
 Here are all the most important rooms and buildings that you should check out while on your Prague Castle tour.

 Related Article: Best Prague Christmas Markets

 Prague Castle List of Room and Historical Buildings